changamanda/Modernizr/readme.md

 In the past, you've had to rely on watching properties or `<html>` classes.
 Only events on **asynchronous** tests are supported.
 Synchronous tests should be handled synchronously for improved speed and to maintain consistency.

-The new api looks like this:
+The new API looks like this...

 ```javascript
 // Listen to a test, give it a callback